SergiyKochenko/Django-with-React-An-Ecommerce-Website/README.md

 - **Product Management Enhancements:**
   - Added product deletion functionality for administrators in the ProductListScreen component.
   - Updated product actions and reducers to handle product deletion with proper state management.
+  - Added product creation and update functionality for administrators in the ProductListScreen component.
+  - Updated product actions and reducers to handle product creation and update with proper state management.

 ## Learn More